 Willie BaptistWillie Baptist is a formerly homeless father of three who came out of the Watts uprisings and the Black Student Movement.
 He has 50 years of experience educating and organizing amongst the poor and dispossessed including working as a lead organizer with the United Steelworkers, as an educator and organizer with … Read More ›

 Savina MartinSavina Martin is a lifelong activist and organizer from Massachusetts.
 She is an Army Veteran, and over the years has mobilized and organized around the war on drugs affecting homeless men, women and veterans in Boston and San Diego, CA. In 1993, she helped to coordinate resources to refurbish an … Read More ›

-Kristin Nicely-ColangeloKristin Nicely Colangelo is a formally homeless mother of three.
-She has organized poor and homeless families for the past 16 years.
-She is the coordinator of the University of the Poor’s Homeless Union History Project that facilitates and supports poor and homeless organizing nationally which includes the organization of Homeless … Read More ›
+Kristin Nicely-ColangeloKristin Colangelo is a formally homeless mother of three.
+She has organized poor and homeless families for the past 20 years.
+She is the Membership Director, the National Secretary and one of the regional organizers of the National Union of the Homeless.
+She is the coordinator of the University of the … Read More ›

 Phil WiderPhil Wider has been an organizer and political educator in the U.S. movement to end poverty for the last three decades.
 His entry point to the U.S. survival movement was through the Philadelphia/Delaware Valley Union of the Homeless, where he was an organizer and educator with its educational arm … Read More ›